INTRODUCTION

 LONG-TERM STRATEGIES FOR STAYING SMOKE-FREE

 Quitting smoking is just the first step; staying smoke-free requires commitment.
 Avoiding triggers, such as alcohol or stressful situations, helps prevent relapse.
-Building a strong support system, whether through family, friends, or quit-smoking programmes, provides encouragement and accountability.
-Adopting a healthier lifestyle with regular exercise, proper nutrition and stress management keeps cravings under control and reinforces long-term success.
+Building a strong support system, whether through family, friends or quit-smoking programmes, provides encouragement and accountability.
+Adopting a healthier lifestyle with regular physical activity, proper nutrition and stress management keeps cravings under control and reinforces long-term success.
 Finding new ways to cope with stress, such as journaling or spending time outdoors, helps maintain physical health and mental wellbeing.
-Over time, the desire to smoke fades, replaced by healthier habits that support a cleaner, toxin-free body.
+Over time, the desire to smoke fades, replaced by healthier habits that support a cleaner and toxin-free body.

 CONCLUSION

-Quitting tobacco helps detoxify your body and is one of the best decisions for improving overall health and wellbeing.
-Hydration, nutrient-rich foods and exercise play a crucial role in eliminating toxins and restoring lung and liver function.
+Quitting tobacco helps detoxify your body and is one of the best decisions for improving overall physical health and mental wellbeing.
+Hydration, nutrient-rich foods and physical activity play a crucial role in eliminating toxins and restoring lung and liver function.
 By following a detox-focused lifestyle, former smokers can speed up the healing process, regain energy and enjoy a cleaner, healthier body for years to come.
 Staying committed to healthy habits ensures long-term success and helps prevent future exposure to toxins.
-Every step towards detoxification strengthens the body, improving overall quality of life.
+Every step towards detoxification strengthens the body and improves overall quality of life.